Dennis-03/feature-shop-api/Readme.md

 1. How much tact coins user-XYZ collected?
 2. How much tact coins team-ABC collected? - DONE
 3. How much do we owe to team-ABC which has to be released soon? - DONE
-4. Which team collected max coins in this week?
+4. Which team collected max coins in this week? - DONE

 --------/